-Academic Integrity.
 The highest standards of academic integrity are expected of all students.
 The failure of any student to meet these standards may result in suspension or expulsion from the university and/or other sanctions as specified in the academic integrity policies of the individual colleges.

 Violations of academic integrity include, but are not limited to, cheating, fabrication, tampering, plagiarism, or facilitating such activities.

-The university academic integrity policies are available in the Office of Graduate Studies.
+The university academic integrity policies are available in the Graduate Studies Office.